rust-lang/book/second-edition/src/ch10-00-generics.md

 lists of numbers</span>

 Although this code works, duplicating code is tedious and error prone.
-We also have to update the code in multiple places to change it.
+We also have to update the code in multiple places when we want to change it.

 To eliminate this duplication, we can create an abstraction by defining a function that operates on any list of integers given to it in a parameter.
 This